-Complaints about the Principal/Headteacher or member of the governing board must be made to the Governance Professional, via the Exceed Learning Partnership Trust Office. (address found on www.exceedlearningpartnership.co.uk)
+Complaints about the Principal/Headteacher or member of the governing board must be made to the Head of Governance via the Exceed Learning Partnership Trust Office. (address found on www.exceedlp.org.uk)

-If the complaint is about the Principal/Headteacher, or a member of the governing board, a suitably skilled governor from the academies local governing board or Principal/Headteacher from another Academy within the Exceed Learning Partnership Trust will be appointed to complete all the actions listed at Stage 1.
-The decision on who to appoint will be made by the COO or CEO of Exceed Learning Partnership Trust.
+If the complaint is about the Principal/Headteacher, or a member of the governing board, a suitably skilled governor from the academies local governing board, Principal/Headteacher from another Academy within the Exceed Learning Partnership Trust or a member of the Trusts Executive Team will be appointed to complete all the actions listed at Stage 1.
+The decision on who to appoint will be made by the DCEO or CEO of Exceed Learning Partnership Trust.